 Our beginnings were modest.
 It was 1948.
 Europe was still recovering from World War II and its aftermath.
 Refugees were fleeing for a new, safer life and many of them came to Winnipeg.
 The Central Council of Social Agencies, a collection of helping organizations, realized that urgent assistance was needed for the many immigrants arriving in Winnipeg, and thus, the New Canadians Committee was formed.
 The Committee determined that immigrants faced four major needs: employment, education, recreation, and welfare, not differently from modern day immigrants and refugees.

 Following the enactment of the Citizenship Act enacted in 1947, the Committee was renamed Citizenship Committee of Manitoba, and focused on citizenship ceremonies.
-Then, in 1956, Soviet troops invaded Hungary.
-Many Hungarians fled to neighbouring Austria, before moving to other countries – 38,000 of them to Canada.
-The Citizenship Committee was forced to act quickly and it did, helping 1,300 Hungarian immigrants find shelter, jobs, clothing, furniture, and other basic requirements.
-After that project the Committee, renamed the Citizenship Council of Manitoba, became less active.
+Events in Europe prompted the Citizenship Committee to help those who were fleeing: In 1956, Soviet troops invaded Hungary which resulted in many Hungarians moving to neighbouring Austria, before traveling to other countries – 38,000 of them came to Canada.
+The Citizenship Committee helped approximately 1,300 Hungarian immigrants find shelter, jobs, clothing, furniture, and other basic requirements here in Canada.
+After that project, the Committee was renamed the Citizenship Council of Manitoba and its activities came to stand still.
 Part of the problem was funding; the Council’s facilities consisted of small offices – basically a desk, chair, and phone.
 Also, there were fewer immigrants to help.
 In 1957 Canada took in almost 300,000 immigrants; three years later the number fell to just over 100,000.
 At the time, the Council continued holding Citizenship ceremonies, but limited practical assistance was being provided.

 However, in the early 1960s, the Citizenship Council of Manitoba flourished, thanks to the hard work of three determined women.
 Sonja Roeder came to Canada from Germany in 1954.
 Mary Panaro came from Poland as a child in 1911.
 Genevieve Brownell was an early active member of the Council, who continued after other members left.
 They understood that immigrants need more help than just initial support upon arrival and Citizenship ceremonies.
 Greater efforts were needed in finding housing and employment.
 But it’s hard to find a job if you can’t speak English, so language classes were required.
 And immigrants needed a place to go, to meet with other people who were experiencing the same issues and with people who could help them all.
 A physical place was needed where all this could happen.